creyke/ToasterService/README.md

 `https://dotnet.myget.org/F/orleans-prerelease/api/v3/index.json`

 2. The solution is configured to build and debug in Docker, but if you don't have Docker installed you can just right click on the `ToasterService.Api` project and select `Debug`.

+## Value
+1. Durable, distributed state
+2. Durable scheduling
+3. Streaming of data from and to the Web API, and across a Web API cluster
+4. SignalR backplane implementation similar to [OrleansR](https://github.com/OrleansContrib/OrleansR) possible
+5. Easier introduction to Orleans for traditional Web API developers